numba/numba-integration-testing/README.rst

 Caveats
 =======

-* The script is reasonably roboust but won't respond well to malformed user input.
+* The script is reasonably robust but won't respond well to malformed user input.
 For example, if you try to run only the ``test`` stage without the others it is likely to fail.